Ingdalen

-Ingdalen is a village in the municipality of Orkland in Trøndelag county, Norway.
+Ingdalen is a village in Orkland Municipality in Trøndelag county, Norway.
 The village lies along the western shore of the Trondheimsfjord about 6.5 km south of the villages of Lensvik and Selbekken.
 Ingdal Chapel is located in the village.
-The village was once a part of the municipality of Stadsbygd which included land on both sides of the fjord, but in 1964 the Ingdalen area was separated from Stadsbygd and merged into Agdenes which was on the same side of the fjord.
 The lake Øyangsvatnet lies about 10 km west of the village.

+History

+The village was once a part of Stadsbygd Municipality which included land on both sides of the Trondheimsfjord, but in 1964 the Ingdalen area was separated from Stadsbygd and merged into Agdenes Municipality which was on the same side of the fjord.
+In 2020, the area became part of Orkland Municipality.